decodejacques/redux-workshop/exercises/2_todo-list/README.md

 `npm start`

 # Question 1
 This react app currently does not do anything.
-YOu need to integrate react redux.
-To do this, first follow along this video.
+You need to integrate react redux.
+To do this, first follow along this [video](https://youtu.be/NTSIFinXOs8).
 Then see if you can do it yourself with the [reference sheet](/reference/README.md)

 # Question 2
 Add a button to reverse the list